kempspo/kempblog-v2/content/blog/docker.md

 Now that we know what containers are,
 ### Why containers?
-We actually have different options of solving the problem, so lets weigh one of the largest contenders to containers, the Virtual Machines or VMs.
-Virtual Machines originally started off because servers processing power increased and normal applications aren't able to maximize these resources.
+We actually have different options of solving the problem, so let's weigh one of the largest contenders to containers, the Virtual Machines or VMs.
+Virtual Machines originally started because servers processing power increased and normal applications aren't able to maximize these resources.
 This, however, introduced a new issue, portability.